vuejs/vuex/docs/en/tutorial.md

 # Tutorial

-Let's build a very simple app using vuex to understand how to use it.
+Let's build a very simple app using Vuex to understand how to use it.
 For this example, we're building an app where you press a button, and it increments a counter.

 ![End Result](tutorial/result.png)

-We are using this simple example to explain the concepts, and the problems vuex aims to solve - how to manage a large app which uses several components.
+We are using this simple example to explain the concepts, and the problems Vuex aims to solve - how to manage a large app which uses several components.
 Consider if this example used three components:

 ### `components/App.vue`

 The root component, which contains two other child components:

 * `Display` to display the current counter value.
 * `Increment` which is a button to increment the current value.